-Paper Mill Worker Left Disabled after Accident at Work
+Paper Mill Fined after Worker is Left Disabled

 A paper mill based in Halifax has been fined following an accident at work incident in which a worker suffered serious crush injuries to his hand.